Astro-FLab/MarketFlight/MarketFlight/README.md

 ### marketflight/users

-GET - Get all users  params: userId(number)
+GET - Get all users
-POST - Create an user params: firstName(string), lastName(string)
+POST - Create a user  params: firstName(string), lastName(string)

 ### marketflight/users/:user_id

-GET - Get an user
+GET - Get a user
-PUT - Update an user //Later
+PUT - Update a user //Later
-DELETE - Delete an user //later, hard(what do we do if the user have orders ?)
+DELETE - Delete a user //later, hard(what do we do if the user have orders ?)

 ### marketflight/users/:user_id/orders

-GET - Get all orders for an given user
+GET - Get all orders for a given user

 ## ORDERS